Skip to content

 Memory Layout

 The image below shows what the memory layout might look like for a microcontroller using a basic bootloader.
 The Reset Vector is the first instruction executed by the microcontroller on start-up.
 This is typically located at memory address 0x0000 0000 (the Intel 8086 processor is a notable exception).
-The reset vector usually contains a “goto” (jump) instruction will tells the CPU to jump to the bootloaders entry point.
+The reset vector usually contains a “goto” (jump) instruction that tells the CPU to jump to the bootloader’s entry point.
 The bootloader will then execute.
 The bootloader could then initialise a transport to download new firmware, e.g. over UART.
 It then might wait for a message for a fixed amount of time.
 After 10s the chance to download firmware passes, and then the bootloader jumps to the start of the application executable.

 A basic example showing the layout of a microcontrollers memory when a bootloader is used.